alephium/docs/docs/full-node/Full-Node-Starter-Guide.md

 ### Wallet

-You could download the desktop wallet from here: [https://github.com/alephium/alephium-wallet/releases](https://github.com/alephium/alephium-wallet/releases)
+You could download the desktop wallet from here [GitHub](https://github.com/alephium/desktop-wallet/releases/latest).

 Alternatively, our full node has a builtin wallet with advanced features, you can follow our [Wallet Guide](Wallet-Guide.md) to learn how to use it.